eed3si9n/herding-cats/docs/11/a.md

 > Typical examples of the latter are pretty printers and marshallers.

 The example that fits in this category might be [Scala Pickling][Pickling].
-Pickling for defines picklers for common types, and it derives pickler instances for different shapes using macro.
+Pickling defines picklers for common types, and it derives pickler instances for different shapes using macro.

 > This approach to datatype genericity has been variously called *polytypism*,